Our UF DVM Certificate Program

 Students must be enrolled in the UF DVM program to apply!

-Interested University of Florida veterinary students should fill out an application to participate in the certificate program, due March 31st annually.
+Interested UF DVM students should fill out an application to participate in the certificate program, due March 31st annually.

 Requirements for Completion